GrandSensei/BirminghackProject/README.md

 # Inducing Dreams that Bypass Natural Perceptual Limits

 ## Overview
 This repository contains a speculative research paper exploring the potential of artificially inducing dream-like experiences that transcend natural perceptual limits.
-The paper discusses current technological advancements in AI, brain-computer interfaces (BCIs), and neural imaging, proposing a future where engineered neural patterns could allow humans to experience higher-dimensional constructs (e.g., 4D objects) and multi-perspective visuals (e.g., Necker cubes) in dreams.
+The paper discusses current technological advancements in AI, brain-computer interfaces (BCIs), and neural imaging, proposing a future where engineered neural patterns could allow humans to experience higher-dimensional constructs (e.g 4D objects) and multi-perspective visuals (e.g Necker cubes) in dreams.

 ---